GoogleCloudPlatform/gcp-service-broker/docs/use.md

  * `name` _string_ - The name of the bucket.
 There is a single global namespace shared by all buckets so it MUST be unique.
 Default: `a generated value`.
  * `location` _string_ - The location of the bucket.
 Object data for objects in the bucket resides in physical storage within this region.
-See https://cloud.google.com/storage/docs/bucket-locations Default: `US`.
+See: https://cloud.google.com/storage/docs/bucket-locations Default: `US`.

 ## Binding